chedabob/longbow/README.md

 `longbow shoot -n NameOfTarget`

-What this does is goes to your `.longbow.json` file and looks for json{"targets"}{"NameOfTarget"} and tries to create a new Target in your app, and handles the various icons/info_plist additions specifically for this target.
+What this does is goes to your `.longbow.json` file and looks for the correct target dictionary, and tries to create a new Target in your app.
+It then handles the various icons/info_plist additions specifically for this target.
 If your target already exists, it will just update the icon images and plist settings.

 If you leave off the `-n` option, it will run for all targets in the `.longbow.json` file.